meshu-dev/google-recaptcha-example/README.md

 composer install
 ```

-Copy .env-example to .env and add in site and secret keys
+Copy .env-example to .env and add in both Google keys

 ```
 cp .env-example .env